Temple athletic director Arthur Johnson’s ESPN interview drowned out by UTSA touchdown

 » READ MORE: Who could become Temple’s next football coach?
 Here are four options the Owls should consider.

-Johnson mentioned he wants the next head coach to “energize” Temple fans while understanding the program.
+Johnson said he wants the next head coach to “energize” Temple fans while understanding the program.
 He also said several candidates reached out about the position, but he did not list any names.

 The Owls (3-7, 2-4 American Athletic Conference) trailed UTSA (5-5, 3-3 AAC) 28-17 at the half.
 They have one more home game against North Texas (5-5, 2-4 AAC) before season’s end.